Rakiteer1/She-Smiles/README.md

 Based on the writers own experience.

-Venting, therapy, and programming practice all in one activity.
+Venting, therapy, fantasy elements, and programming practice all in one activity.
 Oh my!